If you need to ask “What Does It Mean When Your Left Eye Jumps?” you’re likely dealing with a frustrating, but harmless, situation.

 Some eye twitching is related to tired eyes.
 If you need to prop yourself up with caffeine throughout the day because you’re exhausted, make it a priority to get seven to nine hours of sound sleep nightly.
 If you feel fatigued and struggle against napping under your desk all day, try improving your sleep hygiene before bed.
 Eye strain from electronic devices can take a toll on your eyes.

-If you are trying to figure out “What Does It Mean When Your Left Eye Jumps?” the answer could be simple.
+If you are trying to figure out what it means if your left eye jumps, the answer is likely simple.
 Try turning off your phone, computer, TV, and any bright lights at an earlier hour to give your eyes a break.

 Pause A Moment